San Juan Softie

 • We strongly encourage having completed other mountain ultras before attempting SJS.
 That said, we will not be gatekeeping this race; if you feel prepared, you are welcome to run.

 • Yes.
-For your safety, all runners are required to carry a rain jacket, 2 light sources, and gloves throughout the race.
+For your safety, all runners are required to carry a rain jacket, 2 light sources, gloves, whistle, hat, water capacity, and cup/bowl throughout the race.
+Starting in 2026, we also require satellite tracking devices.
 The race director reserves the right to require rain pants depending on weather forecast; a decision to require rain pants will be communicated to runners at least 5 days before the event.
 A tracker may be required; this will also be communicated with plenty of advanced notice.
 Required gear may be checked at any time by race staff/ volunteers, including at the starting line, aid stations, on the course, or at the finish.
 Failure to carry all required gear may result in a DQ.
 In the event of a dispute, the race director has final say.

 • Yes!
 First, second, and third place prizes for men and women will be provided by Durango Running Company, as well as a cash prize provided by the race: $500 for first, $250 for second, and $100 for third.